touraye/under-doz/102-looking-into-java/L-109-iterations.md

 1. A variable that control the loop, it's initial value is `1`
 2. A condition within a parenthesis that compare the variable that controls the loop against `10`, the condition `count <= 10` is true
 3. In the body there is a print statement that print the value of `count`, and an expression that update `count` variable every time the loop execute/run
-4. This two expression statements will keep repeating over and over until `count <= 10` becomes `false`
+4. This two statements within the body of the while loop will keep repeating over and over until `count <= 10` becomes `false`

 Let's use a `while loop` to print from `0 - 10` and use an if statement to determine which numbers are even and odd number.